pytorch/vision/maintainer_guide.md

    OK to break, as we want to prevent users from doing wrong things or having wrong results.
 See this example:
    [_https://github.com/pytorch/vision/pull/2954_](https://github.com/pytorch/vision/pull/2954)
-5. Debate this openly among people of the team and community, and adapt the decision based on the feedback.
+5. Debate this openly among people of the team and community (e.g. open an issue, ask on slack, etc.), and adapt the decision based on the feedback.

 Either way, make sure to let users know how to work around and adapt to the new change.
 For deprecations, this can often be done as part of the deprecation